Jet Black 550 Paracord (Nylon/Nylon). Made in USA.

 Need a fun kid's craft?
 This dragonfly key fob is easy to make and only takes about 3-4 feet of paracord.
 Add two color changing beads for eyes for a fun effect.

 This tutorial for a monkey fist uses about three feet of paracord and a steel ball.
-We made this so you have three strands on all sides, but it can also be made with two or four depending on the size ball you use.
+We made this so you have three strands on all sides, but it can also be made with two or more depending on the size ball you use. *Monkey fists are banned in some areas so check your local law before carrying.

 Make a pouch for a multi-tool, cell phone, or other similar objects with this tutorial.
 This uses a cobra weave for the outside.
 Then using a lacing needle, weave the front and back to enclose the object.
 We added a snap hook clasp so you can attach it to a key ring or belt loop.